peteroupc/peteroupc.github.io/random.md

 <small><sup id=Note22>(22)</sup> Here, the unique number and fixed identifier together serve as a _domain separation tag_ (see, e.g., the work-in-progress document "draft-irtf-cfrg-hash-to-curve").</small>

-<small><sup id=Note23>(23)</sup> For example, SHA-256 is appropriate for PRNGs with state length 256 bits or more.
-Note the following:
-- In general, hash functions carry the risk that two processes will end up with the same PRNG seed (a _collision risk_), but this risk decreases as PRNG state length increases (see "[**Birthday problem**](https://en.wikipedia.org/wiki/Birthday_problem)").
-- M. O'Neill (in "Developing a seed_seq Alternative", Apr.
+<small><sup id=Note23>(23)</sup> Note that in general, hash functions carry the risk that two processes will end up with the same PRNG seed (a _collision risk_; see "[**Birthday problem**](https://en.wikipedia.org/wiki/Birthday_problem)").
+M. O'Neill (in "Developing a seed_seq Alternative", Apr.
 30, 2015) developed hash functions (`seed_seq_fe`) that are designed to avoid collisions if possible, and otherwise to reduce collision bias.
-For example, if the PRNG's state length is 128 bits, an application can use `seed_seq_fe128` to hash sequentially assigned 128-bit seeds in each process without worrying about collisions.</small>
+For example, if the PRNG admits up to 128-bit seeds, an application can use `seed_seq_fe128` to hash sequentially assigned 128-bit seeds in each process without worrying about collisions.</small>

 <small><sup id=Note24>(24)</sup> Using the similar `/dev/random` is NOT RECOMMENDED, since in some implementations it can block for seconds at a time, especially if not enough randomness is available.
 See also [**"Myths about /dev/urandom"**](https://www.2uo.de/myths-about-urandom).</small>